 Judge was wrong to decide child should be returned to father

-under the Hague Convention on the Civil Aspects of International Child Abduction.
+The father made an application under the Hague Convention on the Civil Aspects of International Child Abduction 1980 for the return of his two children.

-The judge granted the father’s application after finding that the mother had failed to establish a defence under the Convention that there was a grave risk that A-M's return would expose him to physical or psychological harm or otherwise place him in an intolerable situation.
+The mother responded that the children were not habitually resident in the US at the date of their removal; that the father had acquiesced in their remaining in England; and that there was a grave risk that the children's return would expose them to physical or psychological harm or otherwise place them in an intolerable situation.

 If you would like more information or advice about the issues raised in this article, or any aspect of family law please contact our expert legal team on 02080040065, by email at email@example.com or using the form below.